react-navigation/react-navigation.github.io/versioned_docs/version-6.x/native-stack-navigator.md

 Whether to enable header with large title which collapses to regular header on scroll.

 For large title to collapse on scroll, the content of the screen should be wrapped in a scrollable view such as `ScrollView` or `FlatList`.
 If the scrollable area doesn't fill the screen, the large title won't collapse on scroll.
+You also need to specify `contentInsetAdjustmentBehavior="automatic"` in your `ScrollView`, `FlatList` etc.

 Only supported on iOS.